Couples Therapy – Marriage Counseling

 Couples counseling, helps relationships, married or not, identify, understand and resolve conflicts and improve their connection.
 It gives couples the tools to communicate better, negotiate differences and heal wounds.
 The couple or “us” is the patient; however, there may be times in which one or both parties require individual help.
 Individual psychotherapy is indicated in instances where your partner refuses to attend sessions or if you or your partner is coping with mental illness, substance abuse or other issues.

-Dr. Winter works with relationships and couples of all types, heterosexual, gay/lesbian and mixed, as well as at all stages of attachment and separation.
+Dr. Winter works with relationships and couples of all orientation, gender or commitment level as well as all cultures.
 She is an approved clinical supervisor for students of sex therapy.

 What Happens If My Partner Refuses to Attend?

-At this point there are limited but a few options.
-For one, attending therapy and showing some growth will often attract the other party to at some point join in.
-Alternatively, there is also a process of treatment designed to help couples make a decision as to whether or not they want to be on board or separate or stay right where they are.
+Alternatively, there is a model of treatment designed to help couples make a decision as to whether or not they want to be on board or separate or stay right where they are.
 Through this process couples gain the clarity around their relationship and the confidence to proactively make a decision.
 Dr. Winter also offers discernment counseling for couples in which one partner is leaning in and one is leaning out.
 It is for couples on the brink: doing nothing leaves you only to further separate and eventually divorce.
+For this process, both partners need to attend.

 What Is the Process of Couples Counseling?